pingcap/tispark/docs/userguide.md

 // as tested, setting to `150` is a good practice .option(JDBCOptions.JDBC_BATCH_INSERT_SIZE, 150)
 .option("dbtable", s"cust_test_select") // database name and table name here
-.option("isolationLevel", "NONE") // recommended to set isolationLevel to NONE if you have a large DF to load.
-.option("user", "root") // TiDB user here
+.option("isolationLevel", "NONE") // set isolationLevel to NONE .option("user", "root") // TiDB user here
 .save()
 ```

-It is recommended that you set `isolationLevel` to `NONE` to avoid large single transactions which might lead to TiDB OOM.
+Please set `isolationLevel` to `NONE` to avoid large single transactions which might lead to TiDB OOM and also avoid the `ISOLATION LEVEL does not support` error (TiDB currently only supports `REPEATABLE-READ`).

 ## Statistics information